-The truth is: Content Management is not meant to deliver ROI;
+The truth is Content Management is not meant to deliver ROI.
+Knowledge Management is.

 Knowledge Management leverages Content Management content assets, while focusing on delivering measurable business benefits like improved first-call resolution rates, reduced training time, reduced escalation, and improved customer experience in the contact center, branch offices, website, and other knowledge portals.